clusterzillow/cluster_zillow-project/readme.md

 •Document conclusions, takeaways, and next steps in the Final Report Notebook.

 #  Hypotheses:
-`Hypothesis(1)-Do bedrooms increase price:`
+`Hypothesis(1)-Does Los angelos county effect log error more the orange county?:`

+Ho-Los angelos has a higer log error  then Orange county

+Ha-Orange county has a higher log error then Los Angelos

+`Hypothesis(2)-Does Ventura county effect log error more then Orange county?:`

+Ho-Ventura county has a higher log error then Orange county

+Ha-Ventura county has a lower log error then Orange county

+`Hypothesis(3)-Do Bedrooms have a big effect on log error:`

-Ho-Does more Bed rooms increase the cost of the houses?
+Ho-Does more Bed rooms increase the log error?

-Ha-Bed rooms has no effect on pricing of house
+Ha-Bed rooms has no effect on log error

-`Hypothesis(2)-Does squarefeet effect cost of housing:`

-Ho-Would the amount of squarefeet effect the cost of housing?

-Ha-squarefeet as no effect on housing

-`Hypothesis(3)-What decade does the market love:`

-Ho-Would decade effect total cost of the house ?

-Ha-Decade has no effect on total cost of market

-`Hypothesis(4)-Do Bathrooms have a big effect on pricing:`
+`Hypothesis(4)-Do Bathrooms have a big effect on Log error:`

-Ho-Does more bathrooms increase the cost of the houses?
+Ho-Does more bathrooms increase the amount of log error?

-Ha-Bathrooms has no effect on pricing of house
+Ha-Bathrooms has no effect on the amount of log error

-`Hypothesis(5)-Does county have a impact on taxtotal:`
+`Hypothesis(5)-Does logerror and squarefeet have a relationship?:`

-Ho-Does county have a impact on taxtotal?

-Ha-county doesnt have a impact on taxtotal
+Ho-Does Squarefeet effect log error ?

+Ha-Squarefeet doesnt effect log error

 # Goal:
-Find what're key drivers on property value for single family properties???
+Find what're key drivers of log error for single family properties???

+# Questions:

+• What effect log error on single families houses/properties?

+• How does log error increase?

+• Can we lower the chance of log error happening with single families properties?

 # Data Dictionary/Findings: